Travis

 When the worker is stopped with sudo stop travis-worker, it is shut down with a KILL signal.
 This stops all currently running build jobs and will enqueue them when the worker starts again.
 If you’d like to wait until some or all jobs are being worked off successfully, you can issue a SIGINT instead.
 This together with a sleep ensures that either some or all active jobs can finish (depending on how long your queue is).
 After sleep finished, the worker has to be shut down via sudo stop travis-worker.

-Example Worker Stop and Start #
+Worker Stop and Start Service Example #

-travis-worker behaves differently based on the signals it receives.
+The travis-worker behaves differently based on the signals it receives.
 For instance, a SIGINT drains the queue, it gives travis-worker enough time to work off all jobs which are still in progress, but it doesn’t accept any new ones.

 SIGKILL on the other hand shuts down travis-worker immediately and cancels all currently running jobs.
 If you start the worker again afterwards, all previously enqueued and running jobs are re-queued again so they’ll be worked off as usual.

-With Ubuntu 16.04 as host operating system #
+With Ubuntu 16.04 #

 With Ubuntu 16.04 as the host operating system, travis-works runs inside a Docker container, so starting and stopping the worker now works via systemctl: